AIHub-1/AIHub-Brain/README.md

 				<li>This folder features different versions for Motor Imagery (MI), Steady-State Visual Evoked Potential (SSVEP), and Event-Related Potential (ERP).</li>
 				<li>It serves as an invaluable resource for neuroscience researchers and data scientists.</li>
 				<li>This content is particularly useful for those interested in EEG data processing and brain-computer interfaces.</li>
+				<li>This work is based on <a href="https://github.com/PatternRecognition/OpenBMI/tree/master/GigaScience">GigaScience</a>.
+We will continue to develop and extend from this foundational work.</li>
 			</ul>
 </div>